We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 If a healthcare professional has recommended that you take a multivitamin or supplement with specific nutrients, you should discuss with them whether a Ritual product contains the right ingredients and amounts for you before purchasing.

-However, all Ritual supplements are produced in accordance with the current good manufacturing practices established by the FDA — a set of guidelines that help ensure the safety of products.
+However, all Ritual supplements are produced in accordance with the current good manufacturing practices (CGMP) established by the FDA.
+CGMPs are guidelines that help ensure the safety of products.

-Ritual prenatals are formulated with a citrus tab to reduce any fishy flavor.
-They also feature delayed-release capsules, which ensure that they dissolve in the small intestine rather than the stomach to help prevent fishy burps.
+These products are also formulated with flavor tabs and are made to dissolve in the small intestine rather than the stomach to help prevent this effect.
 While this doesn’t guarantee you won’t experience side effects like fishy burps, it may make it less likely.

 Ritual offers a variety of multivitamins and protein powders that help make it easy to meet your nutritional needs.